 Modern Japanese Architecture and Architects

-After WWII, most buildings were no longer made of wood, which caught fire so easily during earthquakes and bombing raids, internal steel construction began to be used instead.
+After WWII, most buildings were no longer made of wood, which caught fire so easily during earthquakes and bombing raids that internal steel construction began to be used instead.

-Post-war buildings adopted an efficient unadorned box style in general.
-One of the greatest architectural challenges was to create tall buildings that were resistant to Japan’s frequent earthquakes.
+Post-war buildings adopted an efficient, unadorned box style in general.
+One of the most significant architectural challenges was creating tall buildings resistant to Japan’s frequent earthquakes.

 Japanese engineers and architects pioneered the techniques that are now used all over the world.

-However, those architects, we see below represents us the new style of architecture which
+However, the architects, we see below represent the new style of architecture.

 Shigeru Ban